 To learn more about clarifying your hair and how often you should do it, check out my blog, ‘How To Clarify Curly Hair: The Ultimate Guide.’

 A chelating shampoo is similar to a clarifying shampoo, but it is specifically formulated to remove hard water minerals from your hair.
-Also, a chelating shampoo will double as a clarifying shampoo, so it’s a great option to have in your curly hair arsenal.

-If you live in an area with hard water, I highly recommend using a chelating shampoo at least once a month.
 For more information on how to deal with hard water, check out my blog, ‘The Curly Hair Survival Guide To Chelating Shampoo.’

-Shampoos are the most basic hair care product and they are designed to cleanse your scalp and hair of dirt, oil, and build-up.
 When shopping for shampoo, always look for ones that are sulfate-free and silicone-free.

 Dry shampoos are a great option for those days when you don’t have time to wash your hair.
 They work by absorbing excess oil and adding volume to your hair (win, win!).

 A regular conditioner for fine wavy and curly hair can be used as a deep conditioner.
-Just apply it to your hair and let it sit for 5-10 minutes before rinsing it out.
+Just apply it to your wet hair and let it sit for 5-10 minutes before rinsing it out.

-A leave in conditioner does not work for every fine curly head, but if you find one that works for you, it can be a game changer!
+A leave-in conditioner does not work for every fine curly head, but if you find one that works for you, it can be a game changer!
 These leave-in conditioners will help to add moisture and definition to your curls without weighing them down.

 Deep conditioning is not necessary for every curly head, but if your hair is feeling dry or damaged, a good deep conditioner can work wonders.

-To read more about deep conditioning and all the science-y stuff behind it, check out my blog, ‘Is Deep Conditioning Necessary For Everyone With Curly Hair?‘
+To read more about deep conditioning and all the science-y stuff behind it, check out my blog, ‘Is Deep Conditioning Necessary for Everyone with Curly Hair?

 Here’s a quick tutorial on how to use a neutral protein filler.

-All hair is made up of a protein called keratin.
+All hair is made up of a protein calledย keratin.
 Your hair needs protein to be strong and healthy, but sometimes it can be damaged by things like heat styling, coloring, and environmental factors.
 A protein treatment can help to repair this damage and restore your hair’s strength.

 I typically recommend doing a protein treatment once a month, but if your hair is particularly damaged, you may need to do it more often.